-Can you blame him?
+Can you blame them?
 Savory and deliciously scented, some dogs simply love the taste and aroma of their feline friend’s meal.
 However, many cat foods are super rich in protein and fat, which can lead to unwanted weight gain in Fido.

 While it will take some time and tools, it’s totally possible to get your dog to stop eating the kitty food.
-You can either train him to ignore it completely or remove the opportunity altogether.
+You can either train them to ignore it completely or remove the opportunity altogether.

 Here are five simple tricks and tips to help you get your dog to stop eating cat food.